Ivan-Vankov/GameDevCourse/Homework/Homework 4.md

-# Homework 4 - Crouch Kick
+# Homework 4 - Crouch Kick Counter

 You have a scene with a player character and an AI that can both fight each other.
 You also have sprites for a crouch and crouch kick animation.